shackett/yeast_metabolism/README.md

 ---

-** gibbsAnalysis **
+**gibbsAnalysis.R**

 Applies two measures of thermodynamic reaction reversibility to predict the reversibility of yeast reactions

 * Match yeast genes -> E.C. and compare to e. coli genes -> E. C. to pass e. coli annotated free energy of reaction to yeast reactions.
 This flips free energy to match substrates and products between corresponding yeast and e. coli reactions.
 * Predict free energy of reaction from free energy of formation.
+* Write revRxns.tsv, showing the free energy quantiles from these methods as well as the directionality from the Shlomi e. coli model

 ---